mainmatter/mainmatter.com/src/posts/2019-11-11-why-companies-invest-in-oss.md

 ---
-title: 'Why Companies Invest In Open-Source and Why Yours Should, Too'
+title: "Why Companies Invest In Open-Source and Why Yours Should, Too"
 authorHandle: jjordan_dev
-topic: simplabs
+tags: simplabs
-bio: 'Senior Frontend Engineer, Ember Learning Core team member'
+bio: "Senior Frontend Engineer, Ember Learning Core team member"
 description:
-  'Jessica Jordan details how simplabs makes contributions to open-source software work as a regular practice and how companies can benefit from an investment into OSS.'
+  "Jessica Jordan details how simplabs makes contributions to open-source software work as a regular practice and how companies can benefit from an investment into OSS."
 og:
   image: /assets/images/posts/2019-11-11-why-companies-invest-in-oss/og-image.png
 ---